How To Spot Fake Emails and Phishing Scams

 A phishing email taking advantage of the global WannaCry outbreak.

-If you ever receive anything unusual from a friend then always phone them to ask if they did send it.
-It's easier to do that than to clean up after a virus infection!
+If you ever receive anything unusual from a friend or organisation then always phone them to ask if they did send it - it's far easier to do that than to recover from a virus or scam.

 Criminals rely on our natural curiosity to open attachments or follow links.
 Always stop & think!

-This one is trying to panic me into clicking the link to avoid further fines
+This is trying to panic me into clicking the link

-To persuade users to open web links or attachments criminals will often give the email a sense of urgency, create worry, or simply try to exploit our natural curiosity.
+To persuade users to click on a web link or open attachments criminals will often give the message a sense of urgency, create worry, or simply try to exploit our natural curiosity.

-- Does the email imply you might lose money if you ignore it?
-For example is it an email confirmation of an order you didn't make (and hence hoping you'll click on an infected link to cancel it), or is it claiming a security issue on your account?
+- Does the message imply you might lose money if you ignore it?
+For example is it claiming a security issue on your account, or is it an email confirmation of an order you didn't make (and giving you a web link to click on to cancel it)?

 - Does it suggest other consequences, such as a court summons or that a bank or other account will be closed if you don't act?